3 Tax Tips for Working Remotely Out-of-State

 The above information should help you take the steps necessary to ensure there are no surprises for the 2020 tax year.

-Steven Hollon joined BDF in October of 2019 as a Senior Planner.
-Prior to coming to BDF, Steven began his career as an auditor at a global public accounting firm.
-Steven graduated with his Bachelor of Science in Accountancy in 2014 and completed his Masters of Accounting Science program in 2016, both from the University of Illinois at Urbana-Champaign.
+Steven is an Advisor at BDF.
+Prior to joining BDF, he worked as an auditor at a public accounting firm.
+Steven graduated from the University of Illinois at Urbana-Champaign with his Bachelors of Science in Accountancy and Masters of Accounting Science.
 Steven is a Certified Public Accountant and is working on fulfilling his experience requirement to become a CERTIFIED FINANCIAL PLANNER™ professional.